 Singapore’s Minister of Trade and Industry Chan Chun Sing has introduced the latest strategy to transform the country into a regional and global e-commerce hub.
-The initiative was announced at the 2021 Amazon Southeast Asia Online Seller Summit, where the minister also noted that online sales in Singapore as a proportion of total retail sales had increased from 5.8 percent in January 2020 to 14.3 percent in November.According to a report conducted by Google, Temasek, and Bain & Company, Singapore’s e-commerce industry is set to be valued at US$22 billion by 2025, from its current US$9 billion estimations.
+The initiative was announced at the 2021 Amazon Southeast Asia Online Seller Summit, where the minister also noted that online sales in Singapore as a proportion of total retail sales had increased from 5.8 percent in January 2020 to 14.3 percent in November.report conducted by Google, Temasek, and Bain & Company, Singapore’s e-commerce industry is set to be valued at US$22 billion by 2025, from its current US$9 billion estimations.
 Despite this small valuation compared to that of its ASEAN neighbors, the country’s strengths lie in its capacity to attract multinational firms from all industries.

 Singapore has long been a preeminent destination for establishing regional headquarters for many international firms.
 The country’s tax and legal regimes are considered among the most investor-friendly in the world, and its financial industry is highly integrated with the global international markets.